-Police: Man wearing black scarf robs convenience stores in Raleigh, Northeast Memphis
+Police: Armed man robs 3 convenience stores in Raleigh, Northeast Memphis

 MEMPHIS, Tenn. — Memphis Police are searching for a man accused of robbing three convenience stores in Raleigh and Northeast Memphis.